Rafael Leónidas Trujillo Molina Biography

 Born Rafael Leonidas Trujillo Molina, on October 24, 1891, in San Cristóbal in the Dominican Republic, he was the third of the 11 children born to José Trujillo Valdez and Altagracia Julia Molina Chevalier.

-His father was the son of a Spanish sergeant of the troops of the annexation era of the Dominican Republic.
+His father was the son of a Spanish sergeant who had served in the Dominican Republic during the annexation era.
 His mother, Altagracia Julia Molina Chevalier, was also known as “Mama Julia.”
 His parents were of French, Haitian, and Dominican origin.

 Continue Reading Below